1dancook/fut-test-tsypt/lib.typ

 #let Cloze(
   cloze_content, // a string
-  detractor_list: none, // str, int, or array of str/int
+  distractor_list: none, // str, int, or array of str/int
-  detractors: 1, // int
+  distractors: 1, // int
   show_solutions: "hidden", // default is to not show, or use "top", "left"
   show_question_numbers: false,
   style: "A",